drandreaskrueger/epic-ratings/README.md

 # epic-ratings
-Lookup (e.g. metacritic-) ratings for all (most of) my epicgames licenses.
+Lookup (e.g. metacritic-) ratings for all (most of) my **epicgames licenses**.

+*(Thank you so much, Epicgames, for all the freebies, but less is more - and this is my attempt to sort the mess in my library)*

 # quickstart